Living Off Campus

 |Books & Supplies||$1,252||$1,252||$1,252|

 For example, if you normally receive $25,000 in need-based scholarship when living on-campus, and you decide to live off-campus, you can expect a reduction in your scholarship of $4,196 (amount is difference between on and off campus budgets).
 Thus your off-campus scholarship amount would be $20,804.
 If you plan to live with your parents, the reduction is $8,650 (amount is difference between on and off campus budgets) and your scholarship amount would be $16,350.
 Please refer to chart above for budget reduction amounts.

-When planning your off-campus room and board budget, you should try to budget for $9,254 (the budget given above) for a 10 month period (August-May).
+When planning your off-campus budget, you should try to budget using the Off-Campus Room & Board budget of $9,254 for a 10 month period (August-May).
 With a budget of $9,254 over 10 months, you can afford to spend $925/month for all off-campus expenses (i.e. rent, food, utilities, and internet).
 If your expenses are close to this amount, you would spend the same amount of money whether you lived on-campus (in a double room with Meal Plan B) or off-campus.
 If your monthly budget is more, living off-campus will be more costly than living on-campus.
 If your off-campus expenses are less, then you would be saving money by living off-campus.

 Please note that grants and scholarships cannot be used to subsidize off-campus living.
 If your financial aid package includes grants and scholarships in excess of tuition and fees, your grants and scholarships will be capped at this figure.
 You might be eligible for an increase in student loans or work award to meet your off-campus living expenses.